onqtam/headjack/docs/why/SYSTEM.md

 > "It's not radical Islam that worries the US - it's independence." - [Noam Chomsky](https://www.goodreads.com/quotes/343018-it-s-not-radical-islam-that-worries-the-us----it-s)

 > "Some of us, perhaps all of us, believe that it is legitimate to kill enemy soldiers in a war, as if war were a special circumstance that shrinks the sizes of enemy souls." - [Douglas Hofstadter](https://www.goodreads.com/quotes/830578-some-of-us-perhaps-all-of-us-believe-that-it)

+> "The propagandist's purpose is to make one set of people forget that certain other sets of people are human." - [Aldous Huxley](https://www.goodreads.com/quotes/94619-the-propagandist-s-purpose-is-to-make-one-set-of-people)

 > "Any organization created out of fear must create fear to survive." - [Bill Hicks](https://www.azquotes.com/quote/798848)